Profiles

 Ministers and their senior staff regularly deal with a dozen 'urgent' matters each day '“ everything from requests from government agencies (including preparation for critical, time-sensitive cabinet and budget meetings), media enquiries, parliamentary and electoral duties, and important stakeholder meetings.
 If you keep your message clear and concise, you are giving them a gift.
 Less is more.

-Eradicate jargon and acronyms from your presentation '“ plain English please.
-Too many technical terms just put staffers off '“ you alienate the very people you are attempting to influence.
+Eradicate jargon and acronyms from your presentation, plain English please.
+Too many technical terms just put staffers off and you alienate the very people you are attempting to influence.

 Focus on what is important about your industry/business to the wider community (e.g. creating jobs, increasing exports, delivering better transport links, improving health or education outcomes etc).
 Real life case studies are a must.

-Constantly ask yourself this question '“ why should a politician elevate my issue or proposal above that of others?
+Constantly ask yourself this question "why should an MP elevate my issue or proposal above that of others?"

 In your experience, what are some of the most common pitfalls for advocates in meeting with Ministerial staffers?
 Are there any fatal mistakes in terms of harming a relationship with the Ministers office?